vyom18/starfish/README.md

 # NOTE FOR CURRENT STARFISH USERS - BREAKING CHANGES
 Hi, thanks for using Starfish.
 Recently, we pushed up Starfish 2.0.0 which changes how we talk to GitHub's API, because the old way is now deprecated.
 When you pull in the latest code changes, you'll also want to look at [these Instructions](https://github.com/indeedeng/starfish/blob/master/README.md#then-get-yourself-github-authentication-credentials) to get a Personal Access Token for the GitHub API.
 Then, change your .env to use that token, instead of OAuth credentials.

 Also, the TIMEZONE_OFFSET environment variable has become TIMEZONE.
-You'll want to change that as well, and most likely change the value you're giving it, as explained [here](https://github.com/indeedeng/starfish#next-create-a-file-named-env-copy-the-contents-of-the-envtemplate-file-into-it-and-add-your-values-to-the-new-file)
+You'll want to change that as well as per your application , and most likely change the value you're giving it, as explained [here](https://github.com/indeedeng/starfish#next-create-a-file-named-env-copy-the-contents-of-the-envtemplate-file-into-it-and-add-your-values-to-the-new-file)

 Make sure to run `npm ci` to update node packages.